Continuing Education Activity

 Coronary artery anomalies (CAAs) are a varied group of congenital disorders that refer to abnormalities involving the origin, course, and structure of the coronary arteries.
 By definition, anomalies are a coronary feature or pattern that is present in less than 1% of the general population.
 In the era of coronary angiography and advanced cardiac imaging, more of these disorders are being diagnosed, and more variants are being described.
 Knowledge of normal and variant anatomy is becoming increasingly vital.
 Variations in coronary anatomy are commonly seen in association with congenital heart disorders.
+Coronary artery normal and abnormal development has been reviewed in recent years.
 This article, however, will be focused on coronary artery anomalies in the absence of congenital disorders (i.e., isolated coronary artery anomalies).

 Since the advent of advanced cardiac imaging, such as coronary computed tomographic (CT) angiography and cardiac magnetic resonance angiography, the incidence of coronary artery anomalies in the population has increased dramatically.
 It is suggested that important coronary artery anomalies are present in 1,300,000 of the U.S. population and are one of the main causes of sudden cardiac death.
 In the past, the incidence has generally been reported as 1%, but in a recent prospective angiographic study of 1950 cases, it is determined that the true incidence is around 5.6%.
 It may be difficult to generalize this to the population, but it indicates that the incidence is higher than what was previously believed.
 No racial or sexual predisposition is yet known.
 Anomalous origin of coronaries is found in 12% to 33% of young athletes with sudden cardiac death (SCD) at autopsy.